awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

    + **T2/T3 Unlimited**: Whether to enable applications to burst beyond the baseline for as long as needed\.
 This field is only valid for T2, T3, and T3a instances\.
 Additional charges may apply\.
 For more information, see [Burstable performance instances](burstable-performance-instances.md)\.
    + **Placement group name**: Specify a placement group in which to launch the instance\.
 Not all instance types can be launched in a placement group\.
 For more information, see [Placement groups](placement-groups.md)\.
    + **EBS\-optimized instance**: Provides additional, dedicated capacity for Amazon EBS I/O\.
 Not all instance types support this feature, and additional charges apply\.
 For more information, see [Amazon EBS–optimized instances](ebs-optimized.md)\.
-   + **Capacity Reservation**: Specify whether to launch the instance into a specific Capacity Reservation \(specify a Capacity Reservation ID\) or any open Capacity Reservation that has matching attributes \(**Open**\), or prevent the instance from running in a Capacity Reservation even if there is a matching one \(**None**\)\.
+   + **Capacity Reservation**: Specify whether to launch the instance into shared capacity, any `open` Capacity Reservation, a specific Capacity Reservation, or a Capacity Reservation group\.
 For more information, see [Launching Instances into an Existing Capacity Reservation](capacity-reservations-using.md#capacity-reservations-launch)\.
    + **Tenancy**: Choose whether to run your instance on shared hardware \(**Shared**\), isolated, dedicated hardware \(**Dedicated**\), or on a Dedicated Host \(**Dedicated host**\)\.
 If you choose to launch the instance onto a Dedicated Host, you can specify whether to launch the instance into a host resource group or you can target a specific Dedicated Host\.
 Additional charges may apply\.
 For more information, see [Dedicated Instances](dedicated-instance.md) and [Dedicated Hosts](dedicated-hosts-overview.md)\.
    + **RAM disk ID**: \(Only valid for paravirtual \(PV\) AMIs\) A RAM disk for the instance\.
 If you have specified a kernel, you may need to specify a specific RAM disk with the drivers to support it\.
    + **Kernel ID**: \(Only valid for paravirtual \(PV\) AMIs\) A kernel for the instance\.
-   + **License Manager**: You can launch instances against the specified license configuration to track your license usage\.
+   + **License configurations**: You can launch instances against the specified license configuration to track your license usage\.
 For more information, see [Create a License Configuration](https://docs.aws.amazon.com/license-manager/latest/userguide/create-license-configuration.html) in the *AWS License Manager User Guide*\.
    + **Metadata accessible**: Whether to enable or disable access to the instance metadata\.
 For more information, see [Configuring the instance metadata service](configuring-instance-metadata-service.md)\.
    + **Metadata version**: If you enable access to the instance metadata, you can choose to require the use of Instance Metadata Service Version 2 when requesting instance metadata\.
 For more information, see [Configuring instance metadata options for new instances](configuring-instance-metadata-service.md#configuring-IMDS-new-instances)\.
-   + **Metadata token response hop limit**: If you enable instance metadata, you can set the allowable number of network hops for the metadata token\.
+   + **Metadata response hop limit**: If you enable instance metadata, you can set the allowable number of network hops for the metadata token\.
 For more information, see [Configuring the instance metadata service](configuring-instance-metadata-service.md)\.
    + **User data**: You can specify user data to configure an instance during launch, or to run a configuration script\.
 For more information, see [Running commands on your Linux instance at launch](user-data.md)\.

 1. Choose **Create launch template**\.